Automattic/wp-calypso/packages/calypso-stripe/README.md

 - `configurationArgs?: null | GetStripeConfigurationArgs` Options to pass to the fetchStripeConfiguration function, specifically `country`.
 - `locale?: string` An optional locale string used to localize error messages for the Stripe elements fields.

+## StripeSetupIntentIdProvider

+You'll need to wrap this context provider around any component that wishes to use `useStripeSetupIntentId`.
+It accepts the following props:

+- `children: JSX.Element`
+- `fetchStripeConfiguration: GetStripeSetupIntentId` A function to fetch the stripe configuration from the WP.com HTTP API.
+It will be passed `{needs_intent: true}`.

 ## useStripe

 A React hook that allows access to Stripe.js.
 This returns an object with the following properties: